timonrieger/Brain-Snippets-Blog-v1/README.md

 ## Intention

 This project is a simple blog implementation, designed for users who prefer a straightforward solution.
-If you require additional features like user management, an admin interface, or database storage, consider checking out [this project](https://github.com/timonrieger/blog-boiler-pro.git).
+If you require additional features like user management, an admin interface, or database storage, consider checking out [the pro version](https://github.com/timonrieger/blog-boiler-pro.git).

 ## Features